-I love learning, and I hate school.
-Sitting in a classroom while a teacher drones on is my idea of torture.
+I love learning, and I hated school.
+Sitting in a classroom while a teacher drones on and on is my idea of torture.
 It's unnatural and it's boring.
 But if there's a physical problem to solve—let's say I'm making something in the shop, and it keeps breaking, and I have to find things to read/listen to/watch in order to figure out why it keeps breaking, and then I make it and it doesn't break, I love that.

 Otto Salomon, a revolutionary Swedish educator in 19th-Century Sweden, also realized that classrooms were boring.
 He also found that children misbehaved as a result.
 According to an International Bureau of Education document published by UNESCO,

 Salomon looked upon the contemporary elementary school as being too theoretical—and even that in a most insubstantial way since factual knowledge was learned by heart and repeated.
 This rote learning of pure facts led to the children adopting negative attitudes towards the school and towards each another: vanity, arrogance and bullying behaviour were commonplace.
 The children also suffered from being seated for long periods without any physical activity.

 A child has a desire for both knowledge and activity.
 These needs are met when manual work is introduced into the conventional school curriculum.